codedx/codedx-github-action/README.md

 **Notes**
 1. Either `project-id` or `project-name` is required.
 An error will be thrown if neither is specified or both are specified.
-2. If `auto-create-project` is set to true, SRM will automatically create a project that does not exist.
+2. If `auto-create-project` is set to true, SRM will automatically create the project if it does not yet exist.
    The `base-branch-name` will be used as the default branch, and `target-branch-name` will be used as the analysis branch.
    If neither is specified, it will simply use the default branch.
    If only one of the branches is specified, it will throw error during project creation.